 She rubbed the sticks together.
 Back and forth, back and forth, fast as she felt she could, keeping them pressed as tight as her muscles would allow.
-Her shoulders ached and her braids swung to and fro with the momentum.
+Her shoulders ached and her braids swung to and fro with momentum.
 Try as she might, nothing but a thin trail of smoke came of the friction she was struggling to create.
 She was weak, became dejected.
 Gave up.

 That night she lay resting and thoughts melted into sleepy dreams.
 She endured fierce fervor, fuel and flashes.
 She toyed with passions, promises, pledges and purpose.
 She suffered dedication.
 She endured commitment.
 She breathed success.